 Conference apps offer a variety of analytics and data measurement options.
-With the amount of available data, it is important to select that data which is most relevant for your event and turn it into the knowledge that empowers your conference.
+With the amount of available data, it is important to select that data that is most relevant for your event and turn it into the knowledge that empowers your conference.
 Our CTO Bjarni Gunnarsson shares 5 tips to get the knowledge that will make a difference.

 Data must do’s

 1. Measurable objectives

 The value of your event measurements and collected data, all depends on clear objectives.
 What are your most important event goals?
 How do these translate into KPIs and, most importantly, measurable objectives?
 If what you want to know is clear and connected to goals, the data and knowledge you collect will be valuable.
 If your measurements are not connected to goals or KPIs, they are, quite frankly, useless.
 Here is an example of a goal that is translated into a KPI and defined in measurable objectives.
-Event goal is to improve the impact of the knowledge shared at the event.
-This is translated in the KPI of improved interaction with event content.
-This is measured by the number of participants in Q&A sessions, the amount of notes on certain sessions that are placed in personal profiles, the number of abstracts & posters that were downloaded and shared and so on.
+The event goal is to improve the impact of the knowledge shared at the event.
+This is translated into the KPI of improved interaction with event content.
+This is measured by the number of participants in Q&A sessions, the number of notes on certain sessions that are placed in personal profiles, the number of abstracts & posters that were downloaded and shared, and so on.

 2. Stakeholders’ interests